chentcthomas/chentcthomas.github.io/essays/how-ui-frameworks-changed-the-way-i-build-websites.md

     <figcaption class="fst-italic text-center">Recreated.</figcaption>
   </div>
 </div>

-## My First Time Using a Framework
-When I first tried Bootstrap 5, that’s when I truly understood how powerful frameworks could be.
-At the beginning, it was really painful to learn.
-I had to memorize so many class names like container, row, col, and navbar.
-These are all CSS classes I would use over and over again, and it honestly felt like I was learning another programming language.

-But when I used it to finish my first webpage, I was honestly amazed.
-The layout automatically aligned itself without me needing to manually adjust anything.
-I didn’t have to worry about how it would look on different screen sizes, everything just worked.
-At that moment, I finally understood why so many people recommend UI frameworks.

 ## Improving Efficiency
 After I got more familiar with the framework, the biggest difference I noticed was how much faster everything became, and how much better my websites looked.
 Before, I could spend an hour just building the most basic layout.
 Now, things like navigation bars, buttons, and cards are already designed for me.
 I just need to choose the colors, position them, and fill in the content.